-Nicklaus courses are always solid strategically and as the architect he largely tells you what your options are from the tee- I like that!
+Nicklaus courses are always solid strategically and Jack the architect largely tells you what your options are from the tee- I like that!

-Bunkers are well positioned and shaped given the grand scale of the surroundings
+The bunkers are well positioned, and suit the grand scale of the surroundings

 There are quite a number of lengthy forced carries, from the tee and for approach shots- but different tee box options give players choice as to the difficulty of the course they play